ramigs/nuxt-fauna-article/nuxt-fauna.md

 }
 ```

+As you may know, GraphQL uses a typed schema to specify entities and their
-We've declared the entity `Repo` to represent an individual repository in the
+fields.
+We've declared the entity `Repo` to represent an individual repository
-collection.
+in the collection.

-A repo has project name, a repository URL, and a SVG logo. `@unique` defines
+A repo has a project name, a repository URL, a SVG logo, and a color. `!` if the
+field is not-nullable and `@unique` if value of the field must be unique.
 that?attributes? doesn't allow to store repos with the same same or the same
 repo url

+The schema also defines the query that we want to make available for clients to
-We've also declared a query `allRepos`, to list off all repos that are stored in
+run.
+In this case, We've also declared a query `allRepos`, to list all the repos
-the database.
+that are stored in the database.

 ## Creating a Fauna database

 Log in to your Fauna account.

-Visit the [dashboard](https://dashboard.fauna.com/) and create a new database
+Visit the [dashboard](https://dashboard.fauna.com/) and create a new database,
-and name it `repos`.
+naming it `repos`:

 **PRINTSCREEN**